3 Rules for Humanizing Your B2B Content Strategy

 We divide the first act into three.
 So, in essence, the beginning has its own beginning, middle, and end.
 And you go deeper again… and again.
 Why?
 To take the audience on a journey.
 One thing leads to another, and so forth.
 Each little situation escalates and moves the story forward up to the very end.

 The goal is to have a story that flows.
 Every beginning makes the viewers interested again.
 Every middle escalates the protagonists' actions to achieve their goals.
 And in the end, we have a resolution.
-We see if the protagonists manage to reach their goal and what consequences they will face in the following situation.

 The key element is not to use "AND" while moving between scenes.
 "AND" doesn't raise the stakes.
 "AND" is just a list of things.
 It's not engaging.
 To make your story interesting, use the BUT/THEREFORE method.
 You will see your story flow by putting the words "BUT" and "THEREFORE" between your beats.